Russia warns Ukraine may lose gas discount

 A price increase would deepen Ukraine's already dire cash situation and could lead to a new "gas war" between Kiev and Moscow as well as interrupt gas shipments to Europe, which gets around third of its gas from Russia.

-In December, Russia agreed to reduce gas prices for Kiev by about a third, to $268.50 per 1,000 cubic meters from around $400 which Ukraine had paid since 2009, after ousted President Viktor Yanukovich spurned an EU trade deal in favor of closer ties to Moscow.
+In December, Russia agreed to reduce gas prices for Kiev by about a third, to $268.50 per 1,000 cubic metres from around $400 which Ukraine had paid since 2009, after ousted President Viktor Yanukovich spurned an EU trade deal in favour of closer ties to Moscow.

 The deal allowed for the price to be revised quarterly between the 5th and 10th day of the first month every quarter.